-Keywords: Alcohol; Policy: LMICs; Alcohol taxation; Marketing; Availability system, malnourishment, and injuries from vehicle crashes, falls, suicide, and violence and assaults (WHO, 2019a).
+Keywords: Alcohol; Policy: LMICs; Alcohol taxation; Marketing; Availability

 Economic research partners are creating simulation models to demonstrate both the revenue and public health gains that will benefit their countries through alcohol tax increases (RESET Alcohol Initiative, n.d.).
 Advocacy partners are leveraging the growing evidence to build communication and advocacy campaigns for policy makers and the public to impress on them the harms of alcohol and the positive change increasing alcohol taxation can have on the health of their population and economy.
-The global RESET Alcohol partners work together to provide peer support to these local governments, think tanks, and advocacy and communications organizations.
+The global RESET Alcohol partners work together to provide peer support to these local governments, advocacy think tanks, and communications organizations.